 Students may begin submitting applications in the MQP Parish Office on the following schedule:

-All other Students: Monday thru Friday 11am to 2pm, 8/25 thru 8/29 & 9/1 thru 9/5.
+Monday, Wednesday and Friday 11am to 2pm, 8/25 thru 8/29

 Preparation for First Holy Communion is a 2 - year process.
 The child must complete a year of formation in Family Faith Formation or CGS prior to registering to Sacramental Preparation class. * If the child already attends a Catholic School, the first year is not required.
 On the Second year of formation, the child starts their preparation for First Holy Communion also known as Sacramental Preparation.
 This program runs from October to May and meets twice a month.
 We offer two convenient schedules: Saturdays from 3:15 to 4:45pm or Tuesdays from 6:30 to 8pm. for families who can only do weeknights.
 The child must be in second grade or 7 years old by September 1st.
 At least one parent is required to attend all classes with his/her child.
 Parent Information Night: September 18th at 7pm in the Pope Room.
 Click here to register.